NWPUZhoufei/LDP-Net/README.md

 ```
-# Test exploiting the full data of FSC task:
+# Test exploiting the full data of few-shot task:

 ```
 - 5-way 1-shot: